 We as individuals have a sense of self which even infants and toddlers are aware of.
 This is why, tiny-tots scream when someone touches their toys, and rejoices when their mother caresses them.
 Since we experience feelings that surface inside on an individual level, what makes our experiences differ from other level.

-This sense of self becomes more strong, and as we grow up.
+This sense of self becomes more strong as we grow up.
 Hence, some of us get either too attached, and full of ourselves, that we neglect everything around and become self-obsessed.
 Or we develop self-hate, have conflict with accepting ourselves, and become, wherein we beat ourselves in our head.

 Consequently, developing the need to accept ourselves.